bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 | 3 | result_p  | cl::Buffer with CL_MEM_USE_HOST_PTR, CL_MEM_WRITE_ONLY  | The pointer to memory to write the resulting G1 Montgomery form jacobian point coordinates. |

 ###  Multiexp_g2
 Calculates the G2 or G1 multi-exponentiation.
+At the moment there is a limitation that the number of input points must be a multiple of the number of cores, so please load zero points if this is not the case.

 | # | Argument | Type | Notes |
 | --- | --- | --- | --- |